Super Tuscan Wine at Ornellaia Vineyards in Bolgheri

 Ornellaia Masseto Winery and Wine Cellars

 As we took the Winery Tour, it strucked me that it didnt look any older then a few years!
-Every section of the Ornallaia Winery is perfectly maintained and it’s hard to imagine that this Tuscan Winery was built in 1987!
+Every section of the Ornallaia Winery is perfectly maintained and it was hard to imagine that this Tuscan Winery was built already back in 1987!

 The steel tanks, the press, the bottling area looks brand new.
 And especially the design of the Wine Cellar and Wine Storage Room with Ornellaia Vintages have a fantastic interiour.